-[A table showing the evolution of the R&D program structure is at Appendix A]
+[A table showing the evolution of the R&D program structure is at Appendix A: Evolution of the FRDC's programs in successive R&D plans.]

-Tenders were requested through Department of Finance for a project management system - a process subsequently disbanded in favour of developing an in-house system based on Microsoft® Excel® software.
+Tenders were requested through the Department of Finance for a project management system - a process subsequently disbanded in favour of developing an in-house system based on Microsoft® Excel® software.

 [The system subsequently migrated to Microsoft® Access® then .NET/SQL.
 In 2013 the FRDC moved to "out-of-the box" system solutions, including Microsoft® SharePoint® and Microsoft® Customer Relationship Management.
-Other agencies6 purchased versions of the project management systems from the FRDC and used them to varying degrees.]
+Other agencies® purchased versions of the project management systems from the FRDC and used them to varying degrees.]